kartoza/prj.app/deployment/README-docker.md

 ## Setup nginx reverse proxy

+**Note:** Normally you would not need to do this if you are running on a dedicated host.
+On a dedicated host you can just run the services in the docker-compose scripts straight out of port 80.

 You should create a new nginx virtual host - please see ``*-nginx.conf`` in the deployment directory for examples.
 There is